KINFOO/portfolio/content/posts/testing_with_rails.md

 Tests look wired to database out of the box.

-Reading documenation[^1], I get that it is in the spirit of _Rails testing_.
+Reading documentation[^1], I get that it is in the spirit of _Rails testing_.
-You're always end up finding yourself testing someting with some model.
+You're always end up finding yourself testing something with some model.

 [^1]: [Rails' test documentation](https://guides.rubyonrails.org/testing.html)